-The arrangements to resist panting required by Pt 3, Ch 9 do not apply to tugs less than 46 m in length.
-In tugs 46 m or more in length, addition stiffening is also to be fitted in the tween decks throughout the panting region.
+The arrangements to resist panting required by Pt 3, Ch 9 do not apply to tug boats less than 46 m in length.
+In tug boats 46 m or more in length, addition stiffening is also to be fitted in the tween decks throughout the panting region.